 What does it mean when I try to request an item and the computer tells me to contact a librarian?

 This means that the library which owns the item does not allow online requests for that item.
 Sometimes an item is too new and they will only let their patrons check it out.
 Some libraries also restrict online requests for videos or audio-visual materials.
 Usually we can get the item if one of our librarians contacts the library.
-Use our online Interlibrary Loan form to request these items.
+Please call the library or fill out an interlibrary loan form at the library to request these items.

 I requested an item and it still isn’t here!
 Why is it taking so long?